t13a/synaptics-one-finger/README.md

-# Synaptics touchpad one finger scrolling
+# Synaptics Touchpad One Finger Scrolling

 A CLI utility make it possible to scroll with one finger.
 Execellent combination with ThinkPad TrackPoint.